INPVLSA/df-world/README.md

 ## Features

-- **Historical Figures** — Browse all characters from your world, filter by race, search by name
+- **Historical Figures** — Browse all characters, filter by race, search by name, view affiliations and site links
-- **Sites** — Explore fortresses, towns, caves, and other locations
+- **Sites** — Explore fortresses, towns, caves, and other locations with their structures
+- **Artifacts** — Discover named items with their creators, materials, and current holders
 - **Events** — View the history of your world year by year
+- **Interactive References** — Click on any figure, site, artifact, or entity name to open a detailed popup with nested navigation
-- **Dashboard** — See world statistics at a glance
+- **Dashboard** — See world statistics at a glance, manage multiple worlds

 ## Getting Started